Big gap between races in U.S. on Trayvon Martin killing

 George Zimmerman, a crime watch volunteer who is white and Hispanic, made a brief initial appearance in a Florida courtroom on Thursday.
 He has been charged with second-degree murder for Martin's shooting and will return to court on May 29.

-Police initially declined to arrest Zimmerman, who said he shot Martin in self-defence.
+Police initially declined to arrest Zimmerman, who said he shot Martin in self-defense.
 Zimmerman's freedom and Florida's controversial "Stand Your Ground" law set off civil rights demonstrations across the country.

 REAL STORY?